 |BTEC Level 3 Extended Diploma (formerly BTEC National Diploma)||

-The University will consider applicants holding/studying BTEC National Diploma and Extended National Diploma Qualifications (QCF; NQF;OCR) in a relevant Science or Engineering subject at 180 credits or more, on a case by case basis.
+The University will consider applicants holding/studying BTEC Extended National Diploma Qualifications (QCF; NQF;OCR) in a relevant Science or Engineering subject at 180 credits or more, on a case by case basis.
 Please contact us via the enquiries tab for further advice on your individual circumstances

-34 points overall or 16 at Higher, including Physics and Mathematics 5 at HL or 6 at SL (not Mathematics Studies)
+34 points overall or 15 at Higher including Physics and Mathematics 5 at HL or 6 at SL (not Mathematics Studies)

 The University welcomes applications from international students.
 Our international recruitment team can guide you on entry requirements.
 See our International Student website for further information about entry requirements for your country.